divers-it/rs-traitspace/README.md

 original encoding has traits with as many values as there are states (e.g. woody, herbaceous, woody_herbaceous).
 For the one-hot encoding, each state is recoded to a binary trait (e.g. trait 1: woody, non-woody
 \| trait 2: herbaceous, non-herbaceous).
+Scripts 1, 3, 4, 5 and 6 have
-A number of scripts have corresponding one-hot encoding versions with the suffix “one_hot”.
+corresponding one-hot encoding versions with the suffix “one_hot”.

 #### 1_proteus_data_preparation_discrete.R